digitalnsw/research-help/challenges/index.md

 ## Help solve a problem for other researchers ##

-If you can help solve any of the above problems, or would like to help create something that might help – please let us know.
+If you can help solve any of the below problems, or would like to help create something that might help – please let us know.

 # Challenges #